2nspired/weatherflame/README.md

 ## [weatherflame.com](https://www.weatherflame.com)
-_Sounds more serious than it is, now let's jump in._

 ## About
 This project was created to help me hone and continue to develop my own web development skills.
 It's a playground of sorts that I will test new frameworks and libraries in.
 Being built from selfish ambitions that have started with weather, but where I hope to finish with surf forecasts utilizing [National Oceanic and Atmospheric Administration (NOAA)](https://www.noaa.gov/) data and [NOAA Buoy Data](https://www.ndbc.noaa.gov/) specifically.